2024

 How to Fix a High Turnover Rate

-That this mind, below is a dozen ways to slow down your company’s revolving door and enhance employee retention rate.
+With this in mind, below are a dozen ways to slow down your company’s revolving door and enhance employee retention rate.
 You may know some of them, while others will be foreign somehow to you.
 However, all of them should help you cultivate long-term employee morale and loyalty.

-Here is a list of steps you must follow to reduce employee turnover rate.
+Here is a list of strategies to reduce employee turnover rate:

 1. Choose Your Team Wisely

 The first step to retaining workers is to hire the right team members.
-To fill a job, you must recruit people who have the necessary abilities.
-However, how effectively do your staff fit within your company’s culture?
+To fill a job, you must recruit people with the necessary abilities.
+However, how effectively does your staff fit within your company’s culture?

 New employees become unhappy if they can’t blend in with your company culture.
 These people will feel alone at work since they cannot socialize with their coworkers.
 You won’t keep a great employee if they don’t fit in with your company’s values and way of doing things.
-As long as there is a place for them, their talents will find an outlet.
+Their talents will find an outlet if there is a place for them.

 2. Fire Least Productive Employees